mstocco/mariostoc.co/content/traininglog/20220515-ironman2022-15weeksout.md

 The ultimate question of the day was how would my lumbar handle being in the bars for an hour with a bit of urgency at the crank.
 The sad answer is it didn't.
 <!---->
 <div style="height:27px;"></div>
 Pretty standard 46 minute spin up to _Mount Newton X-Rd_ with time in the aero bars.
-Once there, I hit the lap button on the computer and began to a controlled push for the next 60 minutes.
-Fun two loop circuit up to the roundabout at _Tulista Park_, then back to the _McTavish Overpass_ through to the last roundabout at the airport, and from there back to _Mount Newton_.
+Once there, I hit the lap button on the computer and began to a controlled push for the next 60 minutes.  **Fun two loop circuit** up to the roundabout at _Tulista Park_, then back to the _McTavish Overpass_ through to the last roundabout at the airport, and from there back to _Mount Newton_.
 The roundabouts where taken heeled over, not losing much speed; no stopping being the key.
 Wind was odd as the small waves on Bazan Bay indicated a NE direction but wind was felt (and sounded) more southerly.

 ![Bike Speed Graph](/assets/jpg/tt-20220521.jpeg)
 I was pretty achy after 20 minutes and I fought it off on the first trip south.
-At about _Cy Hampton Park_, the ache subsided and my back felt a better through the south turnaround on _Lochside Dr_.
+At about _Cy Hampton Park_, the ache subsided and my back felt a better through the south turnaround on _Lochside_.

 <!---->
 <div style="height:27px;"></div>